tanjo3/tww_apworld/README.md

 ## I need help!
 What do I do?

 Refer to the [FAQ](https://lagolunatic.github.io/wwrando/faq/) first.
+Then, try the [troubleshooting](https://github.com/tanjo3/tww_apworld/blob/master/docs/setup_en.md#troubleshooting) steps in the setup guide.
 If you are still stuck, please ask in the Wind Waker thread (under `future-game-design`) in the Archipelago server.

 ## Known issues

+- Randomized freestanding rupees, spoils, and bait will also be given to the player picking up the item.
+The item will be sent properly, but the collecting player will receive an extra copy.
 - Some locations have been reported to be sent earlier or later than intended:
+  - Windfall Island - Mrs. Marie - Give 40 Joy Pendants
   - Windfall Island - Lenzo's House - Become Lenzo's Assistant
   - Windfall Island - Linda and Anton
+  - Dragon Roost Island - Wind Shrine
   - Tower of the Gods - Stone Tablet
   - Mailbox - Letter from Hoskit's Girlfriend
   - Mailbox - Letter from Baito's Mother
-- Salvages from random light rings (which are not randomized) will not work.
+- Demo items (items which are held over Link's head) which are **not** randomized, such as rupees from salvages from random light rings or rewards from minigames, will not work.
+- Item get messages for progressive items received on locations that send earlier than intended will be incorrect.
+This does not affect gameplay.
+- The Heart Piece count in item get messages will be off by one.
+This does not affect gameplay.
+- It has been reported that sometimes you will receive an extra copy of an item you've received.
+- It has been reported that item links can be buggy.
+Nothing game-breaking, but do be aware of it.

 Feel free to report any other issues in the Wind Waker thread in the Archipelago server!
 I'll take a look and see what I can do.
 Suggestions for improvements are also welcome.

 ## Planned Features

-- Support for remaining randomization options (such as required bosses mode)
+- Required bosses mode
+- Randomized charts
+- Option for adding Tingle Tuner logic to Tingle Chests
+- Dynamic CTMC based on enabled options
+- Properly excluding locations based on options
+- Hint implementation from base random (hint placement options and hint types)
+- Integration with Archipelago's hint system (e.g., auction hints)
+- EnergyLink support
+- Continued bugfixes

 ## Running from source